DavidH2001/MUON-Data-Collection/README.md

 software or via browsing a log file written to a specified root directory.
 During runtime, all events are saved to a memory buffer along with separate frequency information that is calculated using a window that slides across the buffer.
 The detection of anomalies starts when the event buffer has been initially filled.
 This involves comparing the current central buffer event frequency to the current buffer median (Muon base level) frequency.
+A configurable thresholding factor defines when an anomaly occurs.
 The correspondence given via the [UKRAA](https://www.ukraa.com/) provides evidence that the Muon rates can vary between detectors.
 This could be explained for a number of reasons e.g., how the detectors were constructed, a variation in the components used, detector location, etc. The dynamic base level comparison used by the detection software will help compensate for any drift in the detector sensitivity.
 When a high (or low) central event frequency is detected the current buffer is saved to a file.
 Monitoring the central frequency means that we can obtain the sequence of events before and after a detected anomaly for post analysis.
 The software may also be configured to save all buffers independent of any occurring anomalies.
 The option is also available to enable the automatic copying of anomaly files to a remote FTP server.

 ## Prerequisites